browserengineering/book/book/forms.md

     return out
 ```

-This code is a little weird, using `split` to find an operate on all
+This code is a little weird, using `split` to find and operate on all
 the percent-encoded bits, but it does work.
 An alternative would be
 a state machine much like our lexer in [Chapter 2](graphics.md).